Sleep Medicine Billing Services in Alabama

 Why Alabama Sleep Medicine Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and sleep medicine practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and sleep medicine practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect sleep medicine procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Sleep Medicine billing itself is complex.
 Sleep medicine billing uses polysomnography codes (95810 for diagnostic PSG, 95811 for PSG with CPAP titration), home sleep testing codes (95800-95801), split-night study billing rules, and the Multiple Sleep Latency Test (95805) for narcolepsy evaluation.
 CPAP compliance monitoring (4 hours per night for 70% of nights over 30 consecutive days) determines ongoing DME coverage and generates separate billable services.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving sleep medicine practices from Birmingham to Auburn and across Alabama.

 Code